telerik/ajax-docs/api/server/Telerik.Web.UI/FileManagerDialogConfiguration.md

             will allow multiple files / folders to be selected and deleted / copied / moved.
 Also, if Insert button is clicked all the selected file items will be inserted in the editor's content area

+###  RenderMode `RenderMode`

+Specifies the render mode of the controls in the file browser dialogs.

 ###  ViewPaths `String[]`

 Gets or sets the view paths of the FileManager dialog.